Orthogonalization speed-up from quantum coherence after a sudden quench: Decay scaling

+where $\ket{2n}$ is the $2n$-th eigenstate of $\hat{H}$.
+We consider only the even eigenstates of $\hat{H}$ because the odd ones are not affected by the delta perturbation.
+The prefactor $(-1)^n$ is chosen to induce constructive interference among the transition amplitudes between the pre- and post-quench eigenstates, in close analogy to the phase modulation discussed in Ref.~\cite{paper_long}.
+Albeit it may not be generally the optimal choice for the largest interference amplitude, this specific phase configuration significantly enhances the orthogonalization speed-up for any $k$, compared to an equally-weighted coherent superposition.

-\textit{Decay scaling.}---The scaling of $\abs{\nu(t)}$ yields information about the dynamical properties of the system affected by the defect.
+The scaling of $\abs{\nu(t)}$ yields information about the dynamical properties of the system affected by the defect.
 Panels (a)-(b) of Fig.~\ref{fig:Figure1} show the decay of $\abs{\nu(t)}$ as a function of time $t$.
-To do that, we take as initial states both $\hat{\rho}(0)=|\psi(0)\rangle\!\langle\psi(0)|$, outer product of the pure superposition state $\ket{\psi(0)}$ of \eqref{eq:EqualSupState}, and the corresponding mixed diagonal state $\hat{\rho}_{\rm diag}(0)=\sum_{n=0, \text{even}}^{N}(-1)^n /N \ketbra{n}{n}$ that does not contain quantum coherence terms along the basis of the unperturbed Hamiltonian.
+To do that, we take as initial states both $\hat{\rho}(0)=|\psi(0)\rangle\!\langle\psi(0)|$, outer product of the pure superposition state $\ket{\psi(0)}$ of \eqref{eq:EqualSupState}, and the corresponding mixed diagonal state

+that does not contain quantum coherence terms along the basis of the unperturbed Hamiltonian.
 We fit the decay of the system using \eqref{eq:LE_fit_formula_Intro}, which depends on $t$ and $N$.